mikaelapisani/google-trends/README.md

  In addition, the date format is transformed from 'Y-M-d' to 'Y-M' in the case of monthly files.

 2. *Handle errors:* As Google trends has a limit for the amount of files that can be downloaded per day, which is not fixed.
-In case that the file could not be downloaded an error message would appear in the log.
-And next time that the script is executed it would perform another attempt for this file.
+In case that the file could not be downloaded an error message would appear in the log and the excecution would be stopped.
+Next time that the script is executed it would perform another attempt for this file.
 In order to check if the file should be downloaded or not, it is checked if the file is already in the local folder, in that case it is not downloaded.
 The script output indicates if there are more files to download.
 In the case that all